florsp93/finance-app/README.md

-Finance App es una aplicacion web desarrollada con React y Bootstrap.
+Finance App is an web app developed whit React and Bootstrap.